Three reasons to buy Fire TV video inventory from Amazon Ads: An interview with Ryan Mayward

 We access third-party Streaming TV ad inventory through our unique relationship with Amazon Publisher Services (APS).
-APS’s direct integrations with streaming TV apps remove intermediaries and their fees.
-This means advertisers can see what they’re paying for with transparency in their media costs.
+APS’s direct integrations with Streaming TV apps remove intermediaries and their fees.
+This means that advertisers can see what they are paying for, with transparency in their media costs.

 1. Amazon internal data, August 2019.
 “Monthly active user” represents an Amazon customer account who used Fire TV in the given calendar month.